 Room Rent Limit

-Make sure to get a policy with at-least having a Single AC Room or with No Room Rent limit option.
-Your entire hospitalization bill is based on the Room Rent you opt-in Hospital.
-If your policy is having an amount limit you may be penalized with a proportionate deduction clause on the final amount when you opt for a higher room than your limit.
+Make sure to get a policy with at least a single AC room or with the No Room Rent Limit option.
+Your entire hospitalization bill is based on the room rental you opt into.
+If your policy has an amount limit you may be penalized with a proportionate deduction clause on the final amount when you opt for a higher room than your limit.

 Recommended Post – What are the Benefits of Super Top Up Health Insurance Plan?

 Pre-existing Disease Clause

 You need to be careful while deciding on the health insurance policy.
 The Pre-Existing diseases cover comes with a waiting period ranging from 12 Months to 48 Months.
 It is always recommended to go for a lesser waiting period if you are above 40 years.
 If you are young and healthy you may choose to go for a higher waiting period to reduce the burden of paying higher premiums.

 Some policies will have limitations on certain diseases.
 For example Cataract – Mostly the Insurers will put a cap of 15-30k per eye, similarly, you may see the limitations on planned procedures like Cataract, Piles, Kidney stone removal, Knee replacement procedure, etc., Ensure that you are aware of these limits in the policy that you are planning to buy.